myrrlyn/apocrypha.es/priv/archive/zcaan.md

 ---
-title: Observations on the languages of Tamriel
+title: Observations on the Languages of Tamriel
 reddit: zcaan
 author: lilrhys
 date: 2012-09-04T16:09:42Z